 The tremendous popularity of plant-based meat alternatives has led to countless varieties of plant-based meat products appearing on our supermarket shelves.
 Manufacturers of these alternative protein foodstuffs have, up to this point, relied on quickly-dwindling supplies of palm and coconut oils to provide nutritional fats in their products.
-Simply put, existing stores of these materials cannot scale to meet growing consumer demand, and this is not to mention the devastating environmental implications of extracting these oils from their natural sources.
-Nourish Ingredients, founded in 2019 by former CSIRO scientists, was created to offer a better, more sustainable solution to animal fats.
+Simply put, existing stores of these materials cannot scale to meet growing consumer demand.
+This is not to mention the devastating environmental impacts of extracting these oils from their natural sources.
+Nourish Ingredients, a start-up founded in 2019 by former CSIRO scientists, was created to offer a more sustainable solution to animal fats.

-Backed by plant-based innovators Main Sequence Ventures and Horizons Ventures, Nourish Ingredients co-develops sustainable animal-free fats suitable for any flavour profile.
-Using a patent-pending fermentation process, Nourish delivers an environmentally-friendly ingredient that doesn’t sacrifice taste to a growing market that’s hungry for more planet-focused protein alternatives.
+Backed by plant-based innovators Main Sequence Ventures and Horizons Ventures, Nourish Ingredients is developing sustainable animal-free fats that are suitable for any flavour profile.
+Using a patent-pending fermentation process, Nourish delivers an environmentally-friendly ingredient that doesn’t sacrifice taste.
+And they’re eyeing a growing market that’s hungry for more planet-focused plant protein alternatives.

-“It’s fantastic to have the opportunity again to help create an entirely new market category, and to revolutionise how alternative protein products are made where it has the biggest impact on taste – the fats,” says Chris Liu of Horizons Ventures, the venture capital fund that was also an early investor in Impossible Foods.
-“The team at Nourish is developing something that will completely change how we think about these products for the benefit of the consumer, the planet and the companies developing them.”
+“It’s fantastic to have the opportunity again to help create an entirely new market category,” says Chris Liu of Horizons Ventures, the venture capital fund that was also an early investor in Impossible Foods.
+“And also to revolutionise how alternative protein products are made where it has the biggest impact on taste – the fats.
+The team at Nourish is developing something that will completely change how we think about these products.
+It will be for the benefit of the consumer, the planet and the companies developing them.”

 You can find out more about Nourish Ingredients at nourishing.io